mo-elsherif/data-derp.github.io/versioned_docs/version-2.0/data-platforms/basics-of-a-data-platform.md

 * Event Streaming Technology
 * Data Storage in various forms
-* Data Catalogue to help find and data
+* Data Catalogue to help find the data
 * ML and Data Engineer tooling (e.g. Spark, other cloud-native Data-services)
 * Common libraries or templates to speed up the process of experimentation
 * Data Lineage tooling